Skip to main content

 1. Check the source: Typically we see higher bounce rates from social and paid media and the lowest bounce rates from website GIF embed opening in a lightbox.

 2. Check the reader journey: Review the reader's journey prior to opening the Turtl doc.
 Does your promotion match up with the Turtl Doc?
-Also, check out this video webinar on best distribution practices!

 3. Check your setup: Ensure your metadata, URL, and social cards are clear, concise and contain any relevant keywords.